Jonathan Shedler, PhD

 Where is the evidence for “evidence-based” therapy? [pdf]

-Updated and revised (The Psychiatric Clinics of North America)
+Few patients who get “evidence-based therapy” get well (The Psychiatric Clinics of North America)

 Psychoanalysis and the re-enchantment of psychiatry